Need Help? Give us a call.

 If you’re a business owner who values travel rewards but doesn’t want to worry about a complicated points system, the Spark Miles for Business is a great option for you.
 This is hands down the simplest miles reward card on the market—2X miles on every dollar you spend with no cap!
 There are no blackout periods, seat restrictions, or minimum number of points you have to redeem.

-While the Spark Miles doesn’t offer 80,000 miles like the Chase Ink— 50,000 miles for spending $4,500 in your first three months of card membership is nothing to sneeze at.
+For a limited time, you can earn 50,000 bonus miles when you spend $5,000 in the first 3 months and earn 150,000 bonus miles when you spend $50,000 in the first 6 months of your account opening.
 This is a hefty sign-up bonus compared to many business rewards cards on the market.
 If you’re looking for flat-rate easy travel rewards, there is no beating the Spark Miles.

 The Blue Business Plus from American Express offers a simple, flat-rate rewards structure in a no-fee business credit card that’s bound to add value for your business.